 As college football season draws to a close, the Super Bowl looms on the horizon and March Madness is right around the corner.
-It seems like more and more sports fans are getting together to snack in front of the TV.
+So it seems like more and more sports fans are getting together to snack in front of the TV.
 Emergency dental work typically spikes as people turn to consuming popcorn, sticky and/or chewy foods, or ice as they absentmindedly watch sporting events.
 While it is tempting to stick to the perennial favorites, be sure to include these delicious, healthy snacks and recipes in your next game day party for better oral health.

 Think of raw vegetables as nature’s toothbrushes.
-Not only do they stimulate saliva production which naturally lowers the pH in your mouth and prevents tooth decay, their texture works to clear plaque from between your teeth.
+So, Not only do they stimulate saliva production which naturally lowers the pH in your mouth and prevents tooth decay, their texture works to clear plaque from between your teeth.
 Pair sweet peppers, carrots, broccoli, cauliflower, celery, and jicama with this great dip and avoid a trip to the office for dental work.
 Use this recipe for a great-tasting and healthy veggie dip for your Super Bowl party:

 1 c sour cream or plain Greek yogurt